Nat1405/seng480/chapter.md

 Scenario Name|API Response Time
 Business Goals|Have a high performance API allowing for a responsive user experience and a low latency client Quality Attribute|Performance
-Stimulus|Source requests data from an API endpoint while server is under load Stimulus Source|Client or 3rd Party Integration Response| Server sends response data
+Stimulus|Source requests data from an API endpoint Stimulus Source|Client or 3rd Party Integration Response| Server sends response data
 Response Measure|Data is received within 30 milliseconds of the request being sent